ovn-org/ovn-kubernetes/README.md

 # How to use Open Virtual Networking with Kubernetes

-On Linux, the easiest way to get started is to use OVN daemonset and deployments.
+On Linux, the easiest way to get started is to use OVN DaemonSet and Deployments.

 ## Install Open vSwitch kernel modules on all hosts.

-Most Linux distributions come with openvswitch kernel module by default.
+Most Linux distributions come with Open vSwitch kernel module by default.
 You can check its existence with `modinfo openvswitch`.
 The features that OVN needs are only available in kernel 4.6 and greater.
-But, you can also install openvswitch kernel module from the openvswitch repository to get all the features OVN needs (and any possible bug fixes) for any kernel.
+But, you can also install Open vSwitch kernel module from the Open vSwitch repository to get all the features OVN needs (and any possible bug fixes) for any kernel.

-To install openvswitch kernel module from openvswitch repo manually, please read [INSTALL.rst].
+To install Open vSwitch kernel module from Open vSwitch repo manually, please read [INSTALL.rst].
 For a quick start on Ubuntu,  you can install the kernel module package by: